Data-Structure-Team1/.github/Profile/README.md

 - Add examples, tests, or documentation to clarify usage.
 - Share your insights, experiences, and best practices related to data structures.

-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute to this repository.

-## Code of Conduct

-We value a diverse and inclusive community where everyone feels welcome and respected.
-We expect all contributors and participants to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) when interacting within this organization.

 ## Contact